-1 Land use change (LUC) emissions are required for those product certifications that have a significant impact on LUC associated with agricultural and commodity supply chains.
+1 Land use change (LUC) emissions are required for those product certifications that have a significant impact on LUC associated with forest, land, and agriculture (FLAG) supply chains.
 For agricultural and commodity supply chains, LUC emissions can be excluded if a sufficient farm-level certification was in place (e.g. Rainforest Alliance, UTZ).
-The Protocol accepts the guidance set out by Quantis (See Recommendation 9, Quantis, 2019, Accounting for natural climate solutions https://quantis-intl.com/report/accounting-for-natural-climate-solutions-guidance).
+The CarbonNeutral Protocol accepts the guidance set out by Quantis (See Recommendation 9, Quantis, 2019, Accounting for natural climate solutions https://quantis-intl.com/report/accounting-for-natural-climate-solutions-guidance).

-2 Although we encourage clients to offset the wider scope of emissions, T&D losses are not a required emissions source in a CarbonNeutral product-type certification.
+2 Although we encourage clients to offset the wider scope of emissions, T&D losses are not a required emissions source in a product-type certification.